Fall in North Texas means football, autumn leaves, and a welcome break from the summer heat. It also means it's time to get your annual FLU VACCINE!

 - Unfortunately, the flu vaccine does not protect against the "common cold", which also comes around in the winter

-At Academic Medical Associates, we offer flu vaccine for our established patients.
+At Academic Medical Associates, we offer flu vaccines for our established patients.
 Please call us at (972) 445-9515 to schedule a time for your vaccine.